Summary

 Subscription option in the SCE

-A subscription licensing option is available alongside perpetual licenses, giving you more flexibility when you retire workloads, consolidate, or migrate to the Cloud.
-That is unique to Server and Cloud Enrollment and has proven helpful in the current dynamic environment across all industries.
+A subscription licensing option is available alongside perpetual licences, giving you more flexibility when you retire workloads, consolidate, or migrate to the Cloud.
+This option is unique to the Server and Cloud Enrollment.

 SCE helps you be more "Cloud-ready"